Schnyder woods, SLE(16), and Liouville quantum gravity: Multiple Peano curves and an excursion theory

-Let $\fh$ be a variant of GFF called the \emph{$\gamma$-quantum cone}, and let $\mu_{\fh}$ be the random measure on $\C$ determined by $\fh$ by making sense of $e^{\gamma\fh}\,dx\,dy$.
-For the precise definition of ${\fh}$ and the rigorous construction of $\mu_{\fh}$, we refer the reader to \cite{mating,KPZ}.
-The measure $\mu_{\fh}$ is conjectured to be the scaling limit of the volume measure of the infinite volume random planar maps in the $\gamma$-LQG class.
-For example, we conjecture that when $\fh$ is the $1$-quantum cone, $\mu_{\fh}$ is the scaling limit of the volume measure of the UIWT under a conformal embedding.
+\nocolor{We review the peanosphere/mating-of-trees theory~\cite{mating}. \xin{We closely follow Sections 3 and 4 of the recent survey \cite{ghs-survey}.} We first recall the LQG area measure.
+Let $\fh$ be a variant of Gaussian free field (GFF) on the plane.
+The $\gamma$-LQG area measure $\mu_{\fh}$ is the random measure on the plane formally defined by $e^{\gamma\fh}\,dx\,dy$, which is made rigorous by a regularization and limiting procedure as in \cite{KPZ}.
+In this section we let $\fh$ be a particular variant of GFF on the complex plane $\C$, which is the field describing a LQG surface called the $\gamma$-quantum cone.
+In this case, the measure $\mu_{\fh}$ is conjectured to be the scaling limit of the volume measure of the natural infinite volume random planar map model in the $\gamma$-LQG universality class.
+For example, we conjecture that when $\gamma=1$, the measure $\mu_{\fh}$ is the scaling limit of the vertex counting measure of the UIWT under a conformal embedding.
+We will not recall the precise definition of $\gamma$-quantum cone and the construction of $\mu_\fh$, which can be found in~\cite[Section 3.4]{ghs-survey}.
+For the rest of the paper it suffices to know that $\mu_\fh$ is an almost surely infinite random measure on $\C$ such that Theorem~\ref{thm:mating2} below holds.

+We now recall the space-filling SLE following \cite[Section 3.6.3]{ghs-survey}.
+Let $R\D=\{z\in \C: |z|<R\}$ with $R>0$.
+A chordal $\SLE_{\kappa'}$ on $R\D$ from $-iR$ to $iR$ is a random non-self-crossing space-filling curve from $-i R$ to $iR$.
+We denote it by $\eta'_R$ and parametrize it such that $\eta'_R(0)=0$ and in each unit of time it traverses a region of Euclidean area 1.
+Then $\eta'_R$ converges in law to a space-filling curve $\eta'$ on $\C$ in the local uniform topology.
+The limiting curve $\eta'$ modulo monotone reparametrization is called a \emph{whole plane space-filling $\SLE_{\kappa'}$}.
+Consider an independent coupling of the $\gamma$-quantum cone field $\fh$ and a whole-plane space-filling $\SLE_\kappa'$ curve $\eta'$, with $\kappa'=16/\kappa$ and $\gamma=\sqrt{\kappa}$ as in~\eqref{eq:parameter}.
+In Theorem~\ref{thm:mating2}, we will parametrize $\eta'$ using $\mu_\fh$ such that